Oysterdale/oysterdale-site/content/about.md

 ---
-title: About
+title: "## About Oysterdale Records"
 ---
-## About Oysterdale Records

 Founded in 2025, Oysterdale Records is a label built on groove, soul, and a deep love for dance music.
 From dusty basements to rooftop sessions, we champion the sound of tomorrow rooted in the essence of disco, house, funk, and beyond.

 With each release, we open a new shell — revealing a carefully crafted pearl.